Skabold/Hackaton_ESGI_2024_Team_2/README.md

 2. Clone or download this repository.
 3. Navigate to the project directory in your terminal.
 4. Install dependencies using `pip install -r requirements.txt`.
-5. Run the project using `python src/main.py`.
+5. Run the project using `python3 src/main.py`.

 ## Update